canmom/canmom.github.io/fiction/undefinedbehaviour.md

 At work, well, they never officially *fired* her, but that's because the company went bust six few months later.
 With Violet gone, it was like there was something fundamental missing.
 We made updates still, worked through the backlog of writing she left or did our best to build on the skeleton she'd put together, but we'd lost some sort of spark.
 PURPLE moved on to another game, and so did our other players.
 I wish I could say it went out with a bang, some big social media storm or something, but no.

-That was fifteen years ago.
+That was ten years ago.

 And I mean, you know how much has happened since.
 The AI crash.
 All the mad shit with the government.
 The second pandemic.